How Long Does a Siamese Cat Live

 We will briefly discuss these health problems in Siamese:

-• Cross-eyed- Strabismus, also known as “crossed eyes,” is caused due to an imbalance of muscles of extraocular (outside of the eye).
+• Cross-eyed- Strabismus, also known as “crossed eyes,” is caused due to an imbalance of muscles of the extraocular (outside of the eye).
 Many Siamese cats are born with this deformity.
 It is associated with a problem in the nerves of the eye muscles indicating meningitis or brain cancer.

 • Kinked tail- kinked tail in Siamese cats can impair its movement.
 It results from the distortion of the spinal cord.
 It is very commonly found among this breed.